Edounimi/Rigidity-of-cellular-structures/README.md

-In questa repository carico file e notebook
+In this repository you fill wind programs and materials used in my thesis work.